top of page

 Let's get into it!

-Step 1: Preparation and Collection: The process typically begins immediately after birth.
-It's crucial to ensure that the placenta is kept at food safe temperature until it is processed, usually within 24 hours of birth.
 The processing space is prepared by first a thorough soap and water cleaning, and then a bleach bath.
 I suit up, too!
 Then, placenta is carefully inspected to ensure its health and suitability for encapsulation.
-It's then rinsed thoroughly with cold water to remove any blood clots or debris.
+It's then rinsed thoroughly with cold water to remove any excess blood.

-Step 2: Steaming: Steaming is an additional step in the placenta encapsulation process that can eliminate any potential pathogens while preserving the placenta's beneficial properties.
 Some people choose to forgo this step and go right to step 3, which is called "raw processing."
 Raw processing bypasses any possibility of steaming affecting the bioactive compounds.
+While steaming occurs, all dehydration tools go into a bleach bath.

-Step 3: Dehydration: While steaming occurs, all dehydration tools go into a bleach bath.
-After steaming, the placenta is thinly sliced and placed in a food dehydrator at a low temperature for several hours until it becomes dry and brittle.
+Step 3: Dehydration: After steaming, the placenta is thinly sliced and placed in a food dehydrator at a low temperature for several hours until it becomes dry and brittle.
 Dehydration helps to remove moisture from the placenta, preserving it and allowing it to be ground into a fine powder later in the process.
+At the end of dehydration, all encapsulation tools go... your guessed it... into a bleach bath.

-Step 4: Grinding and Encapsulation: At the end of dehydration, all encapsulation tools go... your guessed it... into a bleach bath.
-Once fully dehydrated, the placenta is ground into a fine powder using a food-grade grinder.
+Step 4: Grinding and Encapsulation: Once fully dehydrated, the placenta is ground into a fine powder using a food-grade grinder.
 The powdered placenta is then carefully encapsulated into pills using a machine.
 Strict hygiene practices are maintained throughout this step to prevent contamination.
 Then it is time for more bleach: all work surfaces are thoroughly cleaned again.

 Step 5: Storage and Consumption: The encapsulated placenta is stored in a clean, airtight container.
 For extra safety you can keep your pills refrigerated or frozen until they are ready to be consumed.
 It's recommended to start with a small dosage and gradually increase as needed.
 I provide detailed instructions on dosage and usage to ensure safe consumption for my clients.